zenml-io/zenml-projects/zen-news-summarization/README.md

 You need to simply provide the id of your project, the name of your GCP region and the service account you would like to use.

-> Warning: As of now, you have to provide both the email of the service account
+> Warning: In this version, you have to provide both the email of the service
-> and the path to a key.json file.
-This interaction will be improved with the
+> account and the path to a key.json file.
+This interaction will be improved
-> upcoming releases.
+> with the upcoming releases.

 Make sure that the service account has the proper roles for the following
 services: Cloud Functions, Cloud Scheduler, Secret Manager, Service Account,